 Having reviewed the studies, I find myself not knowing how to answer my patients who ask me why their symptoms reliably worsen when the weather is damp or rain is coming, or when some other weather event happens.
 I usually tell them that, first, I believe there is a connection between weather and joint symptoms, and second, researchers have been unable to figure out just what matters most about the weather and arthritis symptoms or why there should be a connection.

 The newest studies

-In just the past year or so, two new studies have weighed in on the question of whether weather has an impact on arthritis symptoms.
-And both found that yes, indeed, weather matters!
+In recent years, several new studies have weighed in on the question of whether weather has an impact on arthritis symptoms.
+And all 3 found that yes, indeed, weather matters!

 It’s a fair question.
 After all, even if we could prove a clear and powerful impact of weather on symptoms of arthritis, how is that helpful to know?
 It’s not as if doctors are likely to suggest that a patient move to a more arthritis-friendly climate.
 It’s even less likely that patients would follow such a recommendation.
 Until we can control the weather or our internal environments with precision, these new studies probably have little impact for the individual arthritis sufferer.

 However, identifying a link between a particular type of weather and joint symptoms might help us understand the causes and mechanisms of arthritis symptoms.
 And that might lead to better treatments or even preventive strategies.
 In addition, figuring out why some people seem to feel worse in certain circumstances while others notice no change (or even feel better) in those same environments could help us understand subtle differences between types of arthritis or the ways individuals respond to them.